salazarfme-esc/Swiiftly-Fleet-Platform-BackEnd/README.md

 ## Environment Configuration

-It is crucial to set up your environment variables correctly to run the project.
+Setting up your environment variables is crucial for running the project.
 The configuration file is located at `src/config/environments/index.js`.
 Here, you can define essential variables such as database URLs, JWT secrets, and API keys.
 Make sure to customize these values according to your development or production environment.

 ### Example Configuration